 Some illnesses may make it harder for your body to stay warm.
 They include:

-Other health conditions might hinder the ability for people to either move to a warmer place, or put on additional clothing, or wrap up in a blanket.
+Other health conditions might hinder the ability for people to either move to a warmer place, put on additional clothing or wrap up in a blanket.
 For example:

 Alcoholic drinks can also make a person lose body heat faster.
 People at risk of hypothermia should use alcohol moderately, if at all.
 They should not drink alcohol before bedtime when the temperatures become colder.

 First, take his or her temperature.
-If the temperature does not rise above 96 degrees, call for help.
+If the temperature does not rise above 96o call for help.
 This person must be seen by a physician.

 While waiting for help to arrive, keep the person warm and dry.
-Wrap the person in extra blankets, coats, towels.
+Wrap the person in extra blankets, coats and/or towels.
 Use whatever you may have available.
 Your own body can serve as warmth.
 Lie close, but be gentle.
-Rubbing the skin of an older adult can make problems worse because his/her skin is thinner and could easily be torn or injured by vigorous rubbing.
+Rubbing the skin of an older adult can make problems worse because their skin is thinner and could easily be torn or injured by vigorous rubbing.
 Set the thermostat for at least 68 to 70 degrees.

 Remember to check the forecast for very cold or very windy weather.
 On these days, it might be best to remain indoors.